fire1ce/3os.org/docs/mac-os/homebrew/homebrew-snippets.md

 ---
-description: Homebrew tweaks, guides and snippets
+title: Brew Snippets
+description: Homebrew usage snippets for macOS.
+This is a collection of snippets that I use to install and manage homebrew packages.
+template: comments.html
+tags: [macOS, homebrew]
 ---

-# Homebrew Snippets
+# Brew Snippets

 ## Brew Pinns - Freez and Unfreez Specific Packages

-This will alow you to pin specific packages to your Homebrew installation and then unfreeze them.
+This will alow you to pin (freez update) to specific packages to your Homebrew installation and then unfreeze them.

 List of packages that you freeze